mttwdevelops/Python-Practice/readme.md

 Started on June 09, 2022.

 Task List:
-- [ ] Complete Python Developer in 2022 Course
+- [ ] Complete Python Developer in 2022: Zero to Mastery
 - [ ] SQL - MySQL for Data Analytics and Business
 - [ ] Tableau 2020 A-Z